Clumber Park: Sale and demolition

-In 1938 Charles Boot of Henry Boot Construction, was contracted to demolish the house and he removed a vast array of statues, facades and fountains to his Derbyshire home, Thornbridge Hall, although most were purchased by private buyers at auction.
+In 1938 Charles Boot of Henry Boot Construction, was contracted to demolish the house and he removed a vast array of statues, façades and fountains to his Derbyshire home, Thornbridge Hall, although most were purchased by private buyers at auction.
 The Duke's study, designed by Barry, is all that survives of the main house and is presently home to the Clumber Café.
 It is Grade II on the National Heritage List for England.

-Most of the ducal properties and land assets were sold to the London and Fort George Land Company (LFG) in 1927 by the Duke of Newcastle to pay off debts and acquired by the National Trust in 1946.
+Most of the ducal properties and land assets were sold to the London and Fort George Land Company (LFG) in 1927 by the 7th Duke of Newcastle to pay off debts and acquired by the National Trust in 1946.

 Estate

 Clumber Park is over 3800 acre in extent, including woods, open heath and rolling farmland.
 It contains the longest double avenue of lime trees in Europe.
-The avenue was created by the 5th Duke of Newcastle in the 19th century and extends for more than 2 mi.
+The avenue was created by Henry Pelham-Clinton, 5th Duke of Newcastle in the 19th century and extends for more than 2 mi.
 Clumber Lake is a serpentine lake covering 87 acres south of the site of Clumber House and extending 2 km to the east.
 The lake was partially rebuilt in the 1980s and again in 2004 after suffering from subsidence from coal mining.
 Hardwick Village lies within the park, near the eastern end of the lake.

 Church of St Mary

-The Church of St Mary, a Grade I listed Gothic Revival chapel was built by the 7th Duke of Newcastle.
+The Church of St Mary the Virgin, a Grade I listed Gothic Revival chapel, was built by the 7th Duke of Newcastle.